 Spiking & Layering Your Outdoor Marijuana Soil

 If you want to make things easier, do passive amendments by spiking your soil with a convenient fertilizer product such as Jobe’s Organic Rose & Shrub spikes.

 For information on creating your own high-powered marijuana soil mix, making fertilizer spikes, layering your soil with special amendments as you prep your outdoor marijuana grow site, take a look at the supersoil article we linked previously, along with the spiking and layering tips in the book True Living Organics, which you can read about here.

 Spiking and layering are particularly valuable marijuana fertilizer techniques when you can’t get to your outdoor marijuana growing site often.

 Just remember that most marijuana growers do layering at the start of an outdoor marijuana grow when they’re putting soil into the ground or grow bags.

-And if you’re reading this in July and wondering if you still have time to put in an outdoor medical marijuana crop and get it harvested before cold weather, torrential rains, helicopters, hunters, and other bad things arrive, check this out.
+And if you’re reading this in July or early August and wondering if you still have time to put in an outdoor marijuana crop and get it harvested before cold weather, torrential rains, helicopters, hunters, and other bad things arrive, check this out.